 Master of Science in Nursing in Family Nurse Practitioner Program, Full Time or Part Time Track

 This option is available to Registered Nurses who have not previously earned an MSN.
 The curriculum is 45 semester credit hours and 720 clinical practicum hours.
 Federal financial aid may be available for students who pursue this degree option.

-More details on this option are available in the 2020-2021 Curriculum Sequence FNP MSN FT-PT Pamphlet (PDF).
+More details on this option are available:

 Post Graduate Certificate in the Master of Science in Nursing (MSN) Family Nurse Practitioner program

 This option is available to Registered Nurses or Advanced Practice Registered Nurses who have earned an MSN in another area of emphasis.
 Students in this option may complete up to 32 credit hours in the MSN FNP program.
 Upon completion of the required courses, students will be eligible to sit for the national certification exam for Family Nurse Practitioners.
 Federal financial aid is not offered through Harding University for this certificate program, however private lending options may be available as needed.